- Travel effortlessly between destinations on a luxury cruise boat

 Planning a trip to the Galapagos?
 One immediate question you'll face is whether to take a cruise, sleeping aboard a boat that will ferry you between the islands, or take a land-based tour, during which time you would stay in hotels.

-The main benefit of a cruise (sometimes called a sea-based tour) is maximising your time in the Galapagos.
+The main benefit of a cruise (sometimes called a sea-based tour) is maximizing your time in the Galapagos.
 You’ll see more on a cruise compared to a land-based tour as your boat can quickly shuttle you between the islands and rocky shoals.
 A cruise will also give you better access to some of the outlying islands, not accessible to land-based tours (also known as an island-hopping tour).

 If you want to get the best of both worlds, take a cruise and then spend a few days in a hotel on the island of your choosing.